scuttlerobot/SCUTTLE/docs/README.md

-# The files in docs are here to populate the scuttle web page.
+# Docs include PDFs and supporting files for the SCUTTLE webpage.